 Answer: A separate proposed summons should be filed for each defendant.
 A fillable summons form is available in the forms section.

-Answer: The current limit, as of November 18, 2009, is 10 Megabytes.
+Answer: The current limit is 20 Megabytes.
 To find out the most current capabilities of the CM/ECF system log in and click on the CM/ECF icon at the left hand side of the blue bar.
 A blue pop up box titled “Court Summary” will appear in the middle of the page.
 Click on “Further court information”.
 The most up to date maximum PDF file size, and maximum merged document size will be listed under “Court Details”.

 Answer: Please attach separate PDF images for each attachment.
 A separate PDF document should be used for the Complaint/Notice of Removal, each proposed summons, the civil cover sheet, and the 7.1 disclosure sheet (if applicable).